processone/docs.ejabberd.im/content/admin/guide/databases/mysql.md

 You should now be able to connect XMPP users based on MySQL user base.

-**Note:** `odbc` does not means that any ODBC driver will be used. ejabberd supports native MySQL driver.
-The wording is here for historical reason.
-Starting from ejabberd 16.03, you can replace `odbc` with `sql`.

 ### Switch modules to use MySQL instead of Mnesia

 At this stage, only the authentication / user base has been moved to